llms-heart-mir/tutorial/_sources/part01_llms/ch04_properties/sec00-intro.md

 But the detail varies by domains and tasks; and LLMs have their own training recipe.
 It is highly scalable and efficient - I can say.
 But in terms of what?
 We'll cover this soon.

-The training configuration i.e., what to predict and how to measure loss, determines some important properties of LLMs.
+The training configuration i.e., what to predict and how to measure the loss, determines some important properties of LLMs.
 We'll cover this as well in this chapter.

 Ready?
 Let's go 🛢